-Kanopy is opening streaming video access from some content partners (First Run Features, Samuel Goldwyn, Collective Eye Films, FilmRise and more) until April 12, 2020.
+Kanopy is opening streaming video access from some content partners (First Run Features, Samuel Goldwyn, Collective Eye Films, FilmRise and more) through May 2020.
 More content partner partners are expected to be added over the coming days.
 Additionally, the entirety of The Great Courses series from The Teaching Company are available.

 Maruzen International, a Japanese e-book pubilsher for academic institutions, has opened their entire platform of academic materials.
 The collection consists of over 50,000 (mostly Japanese language) titles spread across a variety of material types and subjects.
 The collection includes reference works, study-aids, textbooks, magazines, generalized subject inductions, and more.